syncfusion-content/asp.netmvc-docs/aspnetmvc/Unobtrusive.md

 ![](Core_images/unobtrusive3.png)

-Now we've got some interesting new attributes to look at:
+Now, some interesting new attributes are there to look at:
 •	data-val specifies that the DropDownList needs validation.
-•	data-val-required is the error message to be displayed if a value is not provided.
+•	data-val-required is the error message to be displayed, if a value is not provided.

-This is part of the magic of Unobtrusive: it uses HTML5-compatible "data-" attributes to store all of the information it needs to perform validation.
+This is part of the magic of Unobtrusive: it uses HTML5-compatible "data-" attributes to store all the information it needs to perform validation.
 This is why you don't need to use any other code besides attributes to enable client-side validation with this library.